picklepilot/personal-cv/README.md

-# Justin Kaczmar Digital Resume - Prepared for Tailwind Labs
+# Justin Kaczmar Digital Resume - Generic

 A quick and informative look into my background, skills, and projects.
-This project was created as a part of the Tailwind Labs hiring process.
+I will branch this repository to customize the CV when applicable.

 ## Tech Stack

 - React (Next.js)
 - Tailwind CSS
 - TypeScript

 ## TODO

 - [ ] Rotate FA code 🤦🏻
 - [ ] Wrap all `<img>` in `<Image>` component
 - [x] Finalize the rotating hero text